 “C:\Users\name of the machine\AppData\Local\Opera\Opera\Mail”

-Once you have located the source database file, you can use a reliable MBOX to PST converter tool to convert the file in Outlook supported format.
+Once you have located the source database file, you can use a reliable MBOX converter tool to convert the file in Outlook supported format.
 In this regard, we have highlighted the working of an efficient third-party software Kernel for MBOX to PST Converter.
 Here is how it works: